 - The nominee must be over the age of 40

-- The nominee must be present to accept the award given out at the 25th Annual Meeting of the Organization for Human Brain Mapping being held June 9-13, 2019 in Rome, Italy
+- The nominee must be present to accept the award given out at the 26th Annual Meeting of the Organization for Human Brain Mapping being held June 25-29, 2020 in Montreal, Canada

 - No self-nominations are allowed.

 - Please note: Current OHBM elected leadership are ineligible to receive OHBM Awards.

 The OHBM Council is charged with the selection of the Glass Brain Award recipient and will meet after the submission deadline to review the award criteria and discuss each nominee.
 The Council will then vote electronically on their top ranked candidates.
 If needed, the Council will meet again to discuss any split decisions and make a final selection.
 The award recipient will be notified in February 2020.
 The award recipient will not be announced until the Opening Ceremonies at the Annual Meeting.

 The award recipient will be provided with an OHBM Glass Brain Award and gratis Annual Meeting registration.
 When the Annual Meeting is held in-person, the recipient's coach air travel and two nights lodging at the host hotel will be provided.